tanyavm7/Pedometer_Pals/USERSTORIES.md

 User Story 4:
 - As a general user, I want to be able to spend the coins/currency I earn in some form of item shop, that will allow me to buy various items for my pet.

+- Acceptance Criteria
   - Given that we need some form of item shop to provide the user choices, there will be a shop icon that goes to a shop screen when it is clicked, allowing for users to spend the currency earned.
+  - Users can purchase items at or below their currency amount

 User Story 5:
 - As a general user, I want to be able to play and interact with my pet.